lawsdev/isabellalawson/README.md

 Created from start to finish a 12 piece portfolio that received a National Scholastic AP Award (displayed in New York City) in a timespan of 2 weeks

 **Code Louisville (2021-2023)**

-Certificates in Web Development, Software Development, & UXDesign
+Certificates in Web Development, Software Development, & UX Design

+## **Skills**

+- Adobe Illustrator, Photoshop, InDesign
+- Typography, graphic design
+- Painting; color theory; reproducing photographs in paint
+- Photography; adjusting digital proofs for contrast and saturation for print
+- Customer service (food service)
+- HTML/CSS/JavaScript
+- Web design